 Plex for Android lets you browse the list of video files from your device.
 Your video files can be located in any common Android folders such as Downloads, Movies, or your SD card.

-- From the Location menu at the top, select your Android device.
-It will show `Local and synced content` beneath the device name.
+- From the Navigation menu at the top, select

 - You’ll then see all of the video files from your device, listed alphabetically.
 Tap on a video to show more information about it or, to begin playing immediately, tap the button.